imerchant/toohumancalc/READ_ME.txt

   overwriting files and the like.
 The past implementation was lacking considerably.
-* Updated some tango icons to more appropriate ones, as well as adding those for the export to JPG function.
+* Updated some tango icons to more appropriate ones, as well as adding those for the export to PNG function.
 * Added ability to view this Read Me within the program.
 It can also be found in the JAR archive.
 * Bug fix: finally fixed phantom points showing up and not going away on a